8 Amazing Norton Juster Books That Aren’t ‘The Phantom Tollbooth’

 More than 50 years after the Phantom T was first published, author and illustrator came back together again with The Odious Ogre.
 This is a short and silly tale about an ogre with a mean reputation.
 But his reputation makes him lazy– he doesn’t really have to work all that hard to scare people in his village.
 When he takes a wrong turn and ends up in a town further away, he meets a woman who has no idea who he is...and treats him with nothing but kindness.
 Though missing some of the creativity and cleverness of Phantom T, The Odious Ogre is a fun and light-hearted story for both young and old.

-Anyone who has ever had to move to a new place and start all over with a new group of friends will identify with Neville.
+Neville.
 Juster is just as clever as ever in his storytelling, encouraging children with his dry wit ways to shout for help when they’re in need.
-There’s always a friend (or a neighborhood of friends-t0-be) who will be happy to help.
+There’s always a friend (or a neighborhood of friends-t0-be) who will be happy to help." price="$17"]

 Three short stories in one!
 The first is about a simple farmer who knows nothing and goes on a journey to find meaning.
 The second tells the story of a boy who gets pulled into a painting...or does he?
 And the third is about two very different kings ruling very different kingdoms who get a chance to see things differently.
 These stories feel the most akin to Phantom T of the lot, rich with plot twists, colorful characters, and thought-provoking endings.
 Do yourself a favor and find a copy for your bookshelf, ASAP.